Suggested days while staying in Bothar Bui;

 Go right at the top of the drive and head around Kilcatherine where you will come across some antiquities including Kilcatherine church, "the Hag of Beara" and one of the finest examples of an Ogham stone in the world featuring writing in the ancient Ogham alphabet.
 You might like to continue on to Eyeries village, a very pretty colourful village where you can eat in the Eyeries Bistro in the middle of the village.

-Castletownbere is where you will probably do food shopping, nice lunch in McCarthy's bar, crab sandwiches, visit Sarah Walker gallery and the Millcove gallery.
+Castletownbere: where you will probably do food shopping, you can have a nice lunch in McCarthy's bar, crab sandwiches recommended, or Breens on the square.
+Visit Sarah Walker gallery and the Millcove gallery with Sculpture garden.
 There’s a playground at the top of the town.

 The cascades is a waterfall into a swimming pool in the river near Eyeries village.
-Teenagers love jumping in, it’s a beautiful place, not recommended for young children, To find the Cascades, heading towards Castletownbere,take the right turn shortly after Eyeries, signposted for Urhan and Allihies.
+Teenagers love jumping in, it’s a beautiful place, not recommended for young children.
+To find the Cascades, heading towards Castletownbere, take the right turn shortly after Eyeries signposted for Urhan and Allihies.
 Immediately on your right you will see a green sty over the ditch into a field next to a gate.
 Pull in here and you will hear the sound of the waterfalling, climb over the sty and cross two fields, it is down to your left, follow the sound of the water.
 If you are thirsty afterwards Causkey's bar in Eyeries village has a great view.
+There is a great playground in Eyeries with a café across the street.

-The walk from the Urhan Inn over the old mine mountain road to Allihies, about 2 hours, there’s a beautiful lake hidden at the top.
+The walk from the Urhan Inn over the old mine mountain road to Allihies is about 2 hours, there’s a beautiful lake hidden at the top.

-If you are prepared for the big boat trip and a drive to the boat, organise a day out to the Skelligs, trip of a life time.
+If you are prepared for the big boat trip and a drive to the boat (about an hour and 40 mins) organise a day out to the Skelligs, it's a trip of a life time.
+You need to book up to months in advance and it is weather dependant.
 John Lar O’Shea 087 6898431

-The Mine Museum, Allihies, really nice café and exhibition space.
+The Mine Museum, Allihies, café and exhibition space.

 There is a lovely small cinema in Bantry with all the latest releases, Tuesday night is Arthouse night. (one hour drive from Bothar Bui) 027 55777